-With 10 people already dead, a combined team of military personnel has moved into Brass local government area of Bayelsa State to quell a lingering communal strife.

-Figweama and Liama communities erupted in violence over land disputes last Saturday in an oil-well farm settlement recently discovered by Emerald Energy Resources.
+WITH 10 people already dead, a combined team of military personnel has moved into Brass local government area of Bayelsa State to quell a lingering communal strife.
+Egweama and Liama communities erupted in violence over land disputes last Saturday in an oil-well farm settlement recently discovered by Emerald Energy Resources.

-The killings have created tension in the two communities forcing the people to relocate to nearby Brass Island, and to deploy troops to the trouble spot so as to forestall reprisal attacks, even as he said the development was unfortunate.

-Yenagoa, the state capital.
+The killings have created tension in the two communities forcing the people to relocate to nearby Brass Island, and Yenagoa, the state capital.

-Heavily armed youths were spotted brandishing sophisticated weapons, despite the heavy presence of military personnel and the police, but state deputy governor.
-Peremobowei Ebebi said the government had no option than
+Heavily armed youths

+were spotted brandishing sophisticated weapons, despite the heavy presence of military personnel and the police, but state deputy governor, Peremobowei Ebebi said the government had no option than people should endeavour to live together in peace," Ebebi said in